bright/new-www/content/blog/how-to-get-first-product-designer-job.md

 comments: true
 published: true
 ---
 **2 years ago I was an IT administrator.
 That is when I decided to work on my career change.
 Eventually, I became a product designer.
-Here is my guide on how to get a Product Designer job without any experience.
+Here is my guide on how to become a product designer and get the first job with no experience.
 What is a product designer roadmap?
 How to work on your first design portfolio?
 Let me answer all these questions and dispel common doubts.**

 <div class="image"><img src="/images/blogpost_product_design.png" alt="Product Designer Roadmap" title="undefined"  /> </div>